 BEFORE THE JAM SESSION

 Think of your last offsite.
 How much valuable time did you spend at the beginning of the offsite "getting everyone on the same page?"
 A Breakthrough Jam Session is different.
 Several weeks before the jam session we meet with key leaders to understand objectives and outcomes.
 We discuss what materials need to be developed (and by whom) and what pre-work each participant needs to complete.
 We also agree on how and who will set expectations of participants.

 DURING THE JAM SESSION

 Facilitate is a passive term, describing someone who holds themselves separate from the work.
-That’s not what I do; I jump in and roll up my sleeves.
+That’s not what we do; we jump in and roll up our sleeves.
 Transformative sessions not only require energy, creativity and enthusiasm, they require a catalyst to spark the flame — and keep it going.
-I keep things moving, ensure the free flow of discussion and then bring it back at days’ end to summarize commitments and next steps.
+We keep things moving, ensure the free flow of discussion and then bring it back at days’ end to summarize commitments and next steps.

 AFTER THE JAM SESSION